Table of Contents:

-Micro-Deval is an abrasion loss test carried out on fine or coarse aggregate samples that are partially submerged in water.
+Is an abrasion loss test carried out on fine or coarse aggregate samples that are partially submerged in water.
 The Micro-Deval Apparatus is essentially a ball mill using stainless steel jars positioned on a roller mechanism.
-Samples, with water and an abrasive charge of steel balls, are placed in the jars then rotated for a prescribed time at a specified speed.
-The samples and ball charge are considerably smaller than those used in the LA abrasion methods and are not subjected to significant impact forces.
-Results of the test are more focused on durability and abrasion resistance.
+Samples, with water and an abrasive charge of steel balls, are placed in the jars and then rotated for a prescribed time at a specified speed.
+The samples and the ball charge are considerably smaller than those used in the LA abrasion methods and are not subjected to significant impact forces.
+The results of the test are more focused on durability and abrasion resistance.
 ASTM methods for testing coarse and fine aggregates are found in D6928 and D7428.
-Other variations of the test occur with AASHTO T 327, Texas DOT 845-49-40, and Ontario LS-618.
-Popularity of the Micro-Deval test has increased in recent years because of its accuracy and repeatability, as well as convenience and the smaller scale of the apparatus.
+Other variations of the test occur with AASHTO T 327, Texas DOT Tex-461-Aon, and Ontario LS-618.
+The popularity of the Micro-Deval test has increased in recent years because of its accuracy and repeatability, as well as convenience and the smaller scale of the apparatus.
 European test standard EN 1097-1 refers to an unrelated Micro-Deval apparatus that is substantially different than the one described here.
 For further information regarding this test, read our blog post Micro-Deval Test Method - Aggregate Abrasion Testing.

-Sulfate Soundness is a cyclical test that evaluates aggregates for durability and resistance to degradation from freeze-thaw cycles.
+Is a cyclical test that evaluates aggregates for durability and resistance to degradation from freeze-thaw cycles.
 Coarse or fine aggregate samples are repeatedly immersed in a saturated sodium or magnesium sulfate solution and oven-dried between cycles.
-Salt crystals growing in micro fissures of the aggregate simulate the expansive forces of ice crystals throughout the cycles, and loss in mass is determined for different sieve size fractions as the particles degrade.
+Salt crystals growing in micro-fissures of the aggregate simulate the expansive forces of ice crystals throughout the cycles, and loss in mass is determined for different sieve size fractions as the particles degrade.
 This is a popular test for the initial evaluation of an aggregate source, but the required cycles can take several days to complete and repeatability is poor.
 There are variations in the apparatus for sulfate soundness testing, and a number of components are purchased as needed to carry out the test method in ASTM C88 or AASHTO T 104.
-AASHTO T 103 is an alternate test method utilizing a similar procedure using a water or weak ethyl-alcohol solution in actual freezing temperatures.
+AASHTO T 103 is an alternate test method utilizing a similar procedure using water or weak ethyl-alcohol solution in actual freezing temperatures.
 For further information regarding this test, read our blog post Sulfate Soundness Test of Aggregates - Estimating Durability.

-Durability Index is an abrasion loss test that looks specifically at the production of clay-like fines as an aggregate sample degrades.
+Is an abrasion loss test that looks specifically at the production of clay-like fines as an aggregate sample degrades.
 These fines are known to be detrimental to asphalt mixtures.
-The test is also used to determine suitability of aggregates for use in in bases, backfill, and riprap.
+The test is also used to determine the suitability of aggregates for use in bases, backfill, and riprap.
 For the test method in ASTM D3744 and AASHTO T 210, the sample is agitated with water in a stainless steel wash vessel on a Durability Index Agitator with a lateral reciprocating action.
 At completion, a modified sand equivalent test is performed on the minus 75µm (#200) fines fraction.
-This test is most often used in western states to identify aggregates unsuitable for use in asphalt mixtures and unbound pavement base.
+This test is most often used in western states to identify aggregates unsuitable for use in asphalt mixtures and unbound pavement bases.

-Slake Durability is a qualitative test for softer/weaker rocks such as shale, so it is not often used to test aggregates under consideration for concrete or asphalt mix designs.
-It is useful for evaluating these materials for unbound pavement base course or structural and embankment fill applications.
+Is a qualitative test for softer/weaker rocks such as shale, so it is not often used to test aggregates under consideration for concrete or asphalt mix designs.
+It is useful for evaluating these materials for unbound pavement base courses or structural and embankment fill applications.
 The Slake Durability Apparatus consists of two wire mesh drums that rotate the test specimen through a water-filled trough.
-The samples are then oven-dried and, after two cycles, the mass retained is determined and compared to original mass.
+The samples are then oven-dried and, after two cycles, the mass retained is determined and compared to the original mass.
 The test is defined in ASTM D4644, and values show the tendency of the material to weaken and disintegrate under weathering conditions.